cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 (with swap entirely disabled) to a setup with disk swap and zswap tiering.
-Django workers accumulate significant cold heap state over their lifetime -- forked processes with duplicated memory, growing request caches, Python object overhead -- and that data compresses very well.
-This is broadly representative: most workloads, from server processes to desktop applications, accumulate cold anonymous pages that sit idle and compress efficiently.
-The results were
+Django workers accumulate significant cold heap state over their lifetime -- forked processes with duplicated memory, growing request caches, Python object overhead.
+The results were twofold:
-twofold:

 - We achieved roughly 5:1 compression.
 That's a huge benefit for such a memory bound workload, and also enables us to consider further stacking workloads.
 - Enabling zswap reduced disk writes by up to 25% compared to having no swap at all(!).

+Of course, Instagram's workload is particularly favourable for zswap, in that it's fork-heavy with highly compressible heap, so take the exact numbers with a grain of salt.
+But nonetheless, directionally this maps for almost all use
+cases: workloads generally do accumulate cold anonymous pages over time, and those pages tend to compress well.

 Some of you may be looking at this wondering how adding swap could ever reduce disk I/O. So how on Earth can this be?